Kevin DeYoung: Career

 DeYoung first served as a pastor at First Reformed Church in Orange City, Iowa.
 From August 2004 to June 2017, he served as senior pastor at University Reformed Church in East Lansing, Michigan, near Michigan State University.

-In November 2022, DeYoung wrote for the Gospel Coalition a one-star review of Stephen Wolfe's The Case for Christian Nationalism:

-For all the fine retrieval work Wolfe does in parts of the book, the overall project must be rejected. ...
-The message—that ethnicities shouldn’t mix, that heretics can be killed, that violent revolution is already justified, and that what our nation needs is a charismatic Caesar-like leader to raise our consciousness and galvanize the will of the people—may bear resemblance to certain blood-and-soil nationalisms of the 19th and 20th centuries, but it’s not a nationalism that honors and represents the name of Christ.

 DeYoung has authored or co-authored many books and articles; his book Why We're Not Emergent (co-authored with Ted Kluck) won the 2009 Christianity Today book award.
 His book Why We Love the Church (also co-authored with Ted Kluck) won the 2010 Christianity Today Book Award and Leadership Journal Golden Canon Book Award.
 Crazy Busy: A (Mercifully) Short Book about a (Really) Big Problem was awarded the 2014 Christian Book of the Year by the Evangelical Christian Publishers Association (ECPA).

 DeYoung is a member of the Gospel Coalition Council with John Piper and others.

-He has been a keynote speaker at many conferences including Together for the Gospel, the Gospel Coalition, and theShepherd's Conference.
+He has been a keynote speaker at many conferences including Together for the Gospel, the Gospel Coalition, and the Shepherd's Conference.

 DeYoung joined the faculty at Reformed Theological Seminary Charlotte in 2017 as an assistant professor.
-On June 1, 2021, he was promoted to Associate Professor of Systematic Theology.
+On June 1, 2021, he was promoted to associate professor of Systematic Theology.

 On June 25, 2025, DeYoung was elected Moderator of the 52nd General Assembly of the Presbyterian Church in America.